semgrep/semgrep-docs/docs/semgrep-ci/ci-environment-variables.md

 ```bash
 export SEMGREP_BASELINE_COMMIT=$(git merge-base main feature-brach)
 ```
-To avoid harcoding the branch names, check your CI provider's documentation for available variables that provide the correct values for every CI job.
-For example, in a Jenkins environment:
+To avoid hardcoding the branch names, check your CI provider's documentation for available variables that provide the correct values for every CI job.
+For example, in a Jenkins environment, you can use:

 ```
 SEMGREP_BASELINE_REF=$(git merge-base $GIT_BRANCH $CHANGE_TARGET)